12 Best Cash Back Apps (Make Free Money)

 With cash back apps, enjoy racking up the dough with purchases you make anyway

 Here at the Budgeting Couple, we want you to be frugal, and you know by now that does not mean being cheap.
 It means budgeting your money, spending it wisely, and letting it work for you.
 Below we have identified a number of rewards apps that we hope will benefit you, whether in the form of cash in an account or with a gift card in your pocket (or smartphone).
 We break the apps into three groups: Best cash back apps; Cash back apps for shopping; and Cash back apps for receipts.
-Here is a list of the apps we explore:

 Best Apps For Cash